MicrosoftDocs/microsoft-365-docs-pr.sv-SE/microsoft-365/admin/dns/create-dns-records-at-enomcentral.md

 > [!NOTE]
->  Det brukar ta ungefär 15 minuter för DNS-ändringarna att gå igenom.
-Ibland kan det dock ta längre tid att uppdatera DNS-systemet på Internet för en ändring som du har gjort.
-Om du stöter på problem med e-postflödet eller får andra problem när du har lagt till DNS-posterna, går du till [Felsöka problem när du har ändrat domännamn eller DNS-poster](../get-help-with-domains/find-and-fix-issues.md).
+>  Typically it takes about 15 minutes for DNS changes to take effect.
+However, it can occasionally take longer for a change you've made to update across the Internet's DNS system.
+If you're having trouble with mail flow or other issues after adding DNS records, see [Troubleshoot issues after changing your domain name or DNS records](../get-help-with-domains/find-and-fix-issues.md).

 ## <a name="add-an-mx-record-so-email-for-your-domain-will-come-to-microsoft"></a>Lägga till en MX-post så att e-post för din domän kommer till Microsoft.
 <a name="BKMK_add_MX"> </a>

-Följ stegen nedan eller [titta på videon (börja vid 3:40)](https://support.office.com/article/Video-Create-DNS-records-at-eNomCentral-for-Office-365-3766a9e8-77dd-4a42-908d-89b076143e7d?ui=en-US&amp;rs=en-US&amp;ad=US).
+Följ stegen nedan eller [titta på videon (börja vid 3:40)](https://support.microsoft.com/office/3766a9e8-77dd-4a42-908d-89b076143e7d).

-1. Kom igång genom att gå till domänsidan på eNom Central med [den här länken](https://www.enomcentral.com/domains/Domain-Manager.aspx?tab=registered).
-Du uppmanas att logga in först.
+1. To get started, go to your domains page at eNom Central by using [this link](https://www.enomcentral.com/domains/Domain-Manager.aspx?tab=registered).
+You'll be prompted to login.

     ![eNom-BP-Konfigurera-1-1](../../media/6f754710-fd29-4a0a-b362-fa7a5c5ff74f.png)